Rutakara/Terra-Test/Terraform-README.md

           sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
           sudo chown $(id -u):$(id -g) $HOME/.kube/config

-At this stage, you should be able to list pods in the master node in kube-systen namespace
+At this stage, you should be able to list pods in the master node in kube-system namespace.
+Type the following command in the master node:

           kubectl get pods -n kube-system